 Competitions happen as funding is available.
 Funding for development projects is typically $10,000-$25,000 for not more than one year.
 The next opportunity is expected in Fall 2019.

 Competitions typically occur every two years.
 Funding is typically $40,000-$120,000 per year for two years.
-There are currently two opportunities open:
+The next opportunity is expected in Fall 2020.

 The National Sea Grant Office periodically requests proposals for research and outreach projects in topics of regional and national importance.
 Past competitions have focused on aquatic invasive species and aquaculture.
 Topics for future competitions will vary.